rolancon/key-value/README.md

     str = '\
      the backslash and newline from the previous line are not part of this string'

 and character escapes are interpreted literally in such strings (raw strings).
-To be able to include single quotes in the text, the number of surrounding single quotes should be one higher than the number of consecutive enclosed single quotes:
+To be able to include single quotes in the text, use at least three consecutive single quotes _'''_; the number of surrounding single quotes should be at least one higher than the number of enclosed consecutive single quotes:

-    str = ''\
+    str = '''\
-     This single quote ' and other characters like this backslash \ need no escape.''
+     This single quote ' and other characters like this backslash \ need no escape.'''

+### Blobs

+Bytes can be encoded textually using a special string notation, consisting of two single quotes _''_ enclosing pairs of whitespaces-separated hexidecimally-encoded bytes.
+Hexidecimal is a numerical system for base-16 (_16_ different numeric values: _0_ thru _15_), where the numbers 10 thru 15 are encoded with letters _a_ thru _f_:

+    a = 10
+    b = 11
+    c = 12
+    d = 13
+    e = 14
+    f = 15

+Each pair encodes one byte, which represents of a value between _0_ a _256_ (16 x 16).
+Pairs are separated with whitespace:

+    blob = ''0a 12 bc d3''

+The previous example consists of four bytes.
+Larger blobs can be separated per line using the backslash notation

+    blob = ''\
+     0a 12 bc d3
+     4e 56 f7 89''

+for eight bytes.

 ### Character range